BeryJu/gravity/docs/content/docs/dhcp/scopes.md

 #### `ttl`

-TTL for the leases created from the scope
+TTL in seconds for the leases created from the scope.

+Default: `86400`

 #### `ipam`